Bloomberg considering jumping into 2020 Democratic presidential race

 Bloomberg has been critical of Warren and her plan to institute a tax on the superrich if she is elected president to fund programs ranging from universal health care to free college tuition.
 If Bloomberg were to enter the race, he would likely compete with candidates such as Biden and Buttigieg as a moderate alternative to Warren’s populist progressivism.

+“More billionaires seeking more political power surely isn’t the change America needs,” said Sanders’ campaign manager, Faiz Shakir.

+Warren responded to the news of Bloomberg’s preparations by tweeting at him with a link that showed how much he would pay under her wealth tax.

 Bloomberg, whom Forbes ranks as the eighth richest American with an estimated worth of $53.4 billion, would be able to largely fund his campaign himself, perhaps allowing him to ramp up his candidacy quickly.
-But he would have to build a multistate organization on the fly.
+Still, he would have to build a multistate organization on the fly.

+At age 77 he would be the second oldest candidate among the Democratic contenders, behind Sanders, who is 78.
+Biden is 76 and Warren is 70.
+On the Republican side, Trump is 73.

 The Iowa caucuses, the first nominating contest on the Democratic primary calendar, will be held on Feb.
 3.

-Reporting by Eric Beech, Steve Holland and Ginger Gibson; Editing by Tim Ahmann and Leslie Adler
+Reporting by Ginger Gibson and James Oliphant; additional reporting by Eric Beech, Steve Holland and Simon Lewis; editing by Leslie Adler